A Texas FHA loan is perfect for home buyers who may have lower credit scores or are unable to make large down payments.

 Texas FHA loan limits

 There are a few Texas counties that have higher limits.
-You can visit the HUD website to determine what those are.
+You can visit the FHA loan limit – Texas page for a list of what those are.

 How FHA loans work

 You apply for the loan like you would any other loan, providing the lender with your personal identifying and financial information.
 In addition, you must prove you have the credit score, income, and low enough debts to qualify.

 You must also prove you have at least 3.5% to put down on the home and the money to cover the buyer closing costs.

 You can secure a 15, 20, 25, or 30 years loan term with a fixed interest rate.